puppetlabs/puppet-docs/source/puppet/3.7/reference/experiments_future.markdown

 * On your puppet master(s) (or all nodes, if running puppet apply), ensure the `rgen` gem is installed.
 If you installed Puppet from the official packages, this was already installed as a dependency; otherwise, you may need to install it manually.
 * On your puppet master(s) (or each node, if running puppet apply), set [`parser = future`][parser_setting] in the `[master]` or `[main]` section of puppet.conf.
 (In a masterless "puppet apply" deployment, use `[main]`.)
     * Alternately, for one-off tests, you can set `--parser future` on the command line when running puppet apply.

-### Toggling the Future Evaluator

-By default, the future parser also uses a new evaluator.
-(The parser is what turns the source text into a model; the evaluator is what takes actions based on the model --- for example, reducing a complex expression into a simpler expression, or adding a resource to the catalog based on a resource declaration.)

-The new evaluator defaults to enabled when the future parser is turned on, but it can be independently deactivated by setting [`evaluator = current`][evaluator_setting] in puppet.conf or `--evaluator current` on the command line.

-This is generally only useful if you're comparing the old and new compilation systems and need to track down differences in catalog output.

 Lambdas and Iteration
 -----